 Earplugs are good, but they only block typically up 20 decibels – and if you’re lucky, 30 decibels maximum.
 The earmuff-style hearing protection devices are getting so fancy nowadays that you can have styles with a radio AND electronic noise-canceling functionality!
 If not, the muff-style devices tend to run around 30 decibels of protection.
 They make low-profile styles too.
 If you're curious about how much noise power tools give off, check out this chart, from elcosh.org

-Here a nice decibel scale, always remember that hearing loss can occur when one is exposed to sound levels greater than 85 decibels.
+Here a nice decibel scale, always remembers that hearing loss can occur when one is exposed to sound levels greater than 85 decibels.

 Breathing sawdust is not healthy; it can be allergenic, toxic and carcinogenic.
 The sawdust from some imported woods, including teak, is particularly harmful and is known to cause skin rashes and repertory problems several studies have shown that woodworkers have a high rate of nasal cancers.
 Moreover, you aren’t always sure what’s been transported on a pallet.
 That's one consideration.
 A great source for wood-dust information is at the wood-database.com.
 According to the information, they've compiled: